 On the whole, the short to medium term future prospects for the 4 & 5 star serviced apartment market is seen as healthy in view of its relatively few quality projects coming on stream.

 Based on the market data, it is evident that the 4 and 5 star serviced apartment market has not fully capitalised on in the prestigious locations in the suburbs like Ampang Hilir, Bangsar, Damansara Heights& Petaling Jaya.
 This is evident by the fact that only a few 4 & 5 star Serviced Apartments are located in these locations.
-This again gives a location and product niche to future serviced apartments5.0 Successful Factors
+This again gives a location and product niche to future serviced apartments

 End users, that is hotel guests, are becoming more sophisticated.
 In Kuala Lumpur, where majorities of the hotel guests are business travelers, there is a need to tailor products to meet the more discerning and specialised needs of long stay guests in order to achieve success.
 This includes business facilities and services, IT and multimedia facilities.